 What is Meaningful Use?

-Meaningful Use (MU) is an effort led by Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator for Health IT aimed at encouraging US healthcare providers to use certified EHR systems in a meaningful manner.
+Meaningful Use (MU) is an effort led by the Centers for Medicare & Medicaid Services (CMS) and the Office of the National Coordinator for Health IT aimed at encouraging US healthcare providers to use certified EHR systems in a meaningful manner.

 According to the Centers for Disease Control and Prevention, the main 5 objectives of Meaningful Use are: